Damzwan/sketchmate/docs/COMPETITION.md

 itself: open → voting → closed → scored → announced → winners moment → grace
 expires → back to the real week.

+The dev panel forces a fresh `/current` request after every mutation.
+This is important when a create action finishes while a home-screen refresh that began before it is still in flight; joining that older request would otherwise leave the controls and UI displaying the previous competition.

 ### 11.2 Dev routes — `/dev/competition`

 Modelled on the existing `devModeration.router.ts` (same shape, same